Homeschooling international status and statistics: Slovenia

-Home education (called izobraževanje na domu in Slovene) is legal in Slovenia since 1996.
+Home education (called izobraževanje na domu in Slovene) is legal in Slovenia as of 1996.
 The law regarding home education has not been changed since then.
 It is almost identical to Montenegrin model of home education.
-According to Slovenian Ministry of Education it was based on Danish model of home education.
+According to the Slovenian Ministry of Education, it is based on Danish model of home education.

 The compulsory school-age starts at 6 and lasts for 9 years (page 18 (8666), article 45).
 The child being home educated is required to enroll into a local school (public or private) and pass annual exam in certain subjects (mother tongue and math only in lower grades; with addition of foreign language in middle grades and more subjects in higher grades, Page 22(8670) Article 90).
 If the child does not pass all the exams in two attempts, it is ordered to continue the education with regular school attendance.
 Every year the parents have to notify the school before starting new school year that they will be home educating their child.

 There are no special requirements for parents wanting to home educate their children.
 Parents are not eligible for any kind of state help nor are schools required to provide any kind of assistance.
 The schools are free to choose (they often do) whether they will allow special arrangements with home educated children (flexi-schooling, the use of school resources, participation in field trips and other school activities, etc.).
 The Ministry of Education and schools are not required to provide any form of help to parents of home educated children (teacher guides, worksheets, consultation, etc.).

-In the school year 2010/2011, 97 children have been home educated.
+In the school year 2010/2011, 97 children were reported to be home educated.

-As of July 2011 there are no organised home education groups in Slovenia.
+As of July 2011, there are no organised home education groups in Slovenia.